 Invasive Plant Species: Onionweed

 Onionweed (Asphodelus fistulosus), a member of the Lily family, is a species that prefers wet washes or riparian areas in the Park.
-It is a pretty plant and was grown as an ornamental prior to it being listed on the Federal Noxious Weed list.
-Areas in
+It is a pretty plant and was grown as an ornamental prior to it being listed on the federal noxious weed list.
+Areas in Australia with rainfall similar to ours, there are onionweed infestations that have damaged rangelands.
+This signals potential negative impacts in our ecosystem.

 How did it get here?